FourierCSP: Differentiable Constraint Satisfaction Problem Solving by Walsh-Fourier Expansion: Theoretical Framework

 \section{Theoretical Framework}

-In this section, we first recap the previous Continuous Local Search (CLS) for Boolean SAT solving.
-We then demonstrate how our proposed solver, FourierCSP, can extend the CLS framework to general constraint satisfaction problems.
-Proofs are delayed to the supplemental material.
+In this section, we first recap the previous \ac{CLS} for Boolean SAT solving.
+We then demonstrate how our proposed solver, \textsc{FourierCSP}, can extend the CLS framework to general constraint satisfaction problems.
+Proofs are delayed to Appendix~\ref{sec:proof}.